fitareq/leetcode-solution-kotlin/README.md

 # LeetCode Solutions in Kotlin 🎯

-This repository contains my solutions to various LeetCode problems, primarily implemented in Kotlin with some C++ solutions.
+This repository contains my solutions to various LeetCode problems, primarily implemented in Kotlin.
 Each solution includes detailed explanations, multiple approaches, and comprehensive test cases.

 ## Project Structure 📁